FOLLOW US

 The Distillery District Gilberto Mesquita / Shutterstock

-This was once the largest distillery in the British Empire.
-Today, the Distillery District is a conglomeration of locally-owned coffee shops, galleries, restaurants, art studios, boutiques, and performance spaces.
-You'll find no corporate ownership or franchises here.
-The red-brick Victorian warehouses and cobblestone walkways add to the neighborhood's distinctive historical aura.
+The Distillery District is a wonderful collection of coffee shops, galleries, restaurants, art studios, boutiques, and performance spaces.
+You'll find no corporate ownership or franchises here, only businesses such as Blackbird Vintage Finds, Donut Princess, and Greco & Dunn.
+The Victorian influences add to the distinctive historical aura.

 Advertisement

-Travelers who are into the after-dark experiences of a city won't be disappointed with what they find in Toronto.
-The young population here has thrown its support into making the city a center for all things entertainment, from live music venues to hardcore rock and dance clubs and even secret bars.
+Travelers into the after-dark experiences of a city will be thrilled with what they find in Toronto.
+The young population here has thrown its support into making the city a center for all things entertainment, including live music venues, hardcore rock establishments, dance clubs, and even secret bars.
+Coda, El Convento Rico, and Montauk Bar are only a few of the places you'll want to explore.
 The biggest complaint about Toronto's party scene is that it's hard to choose between the vast number of great options.
-Check out popular areas like The Annex and Ossington Avenue for a special night out.

 Advertisement